-- 2. Turn city water supply ON. - 3.
-Use the level display on the monitor panel to oversee filling of the tank, or when the tank is full, water will flow from tank vent tube beneath the motorhome.
+- 2. Configure the levers on the panel to reflect the "Power Fill Tank" setting as indicated by the picture instructions on the Water Center Panel. - 3.
+Use the level display on the passenger sink cabinet to oversee filling of the tank, or when the tank is full, water will flow from tank vent tube beneath the motorhome.
+This display can also be used as a night-light.